nevarwin/SQL-Case-Studies/README.md

 | C           | 2021-01-01 | ramen        | 12    | N      | null    |
 | C           | 2021-01-07 | ramen        | 12    | N      | null    |

+For more details, you can refer to [8 Week SQL Challenge - Case Study 1](https://8weeksqlchallenge.com/case-study-1/).